web-eid/web-eid-authtoken-validation-php/README.md

 You must explicitly specify which **intermediate** certificate authorities (CAs) are trusted to issue the eID authentication and OCSP responder certificates.
 CA certificates can be loaded from resources.

-First, copy the trusted certificates, for example `ESTEID-SK_2015.der.cer` and `ESTEID2018.der.cer`, to `certificates/` folder, then load the certificates as follows:
+First, copy the trusted certificates, for example `ESTEID2018.der.cer`, to `certificates/` folder, then load the certificates as follows:

 ```php
 use web_eid\web_eid_authtoken_validation_php\certificate\CertificateLoader;